 6. Behavioural changes

 Demonstration of esteem problems such as shyness, inferiority complex, or mental behavioural disorders such as bipolar calls for alarm.
-There may also be several complains of tiredness and stress on activities.
+There may also be several complaints of tiredness and stress on activities.

 7. Other signs you should watch out for include: